hardgold/store_smart_contract/README.md

 with 'truffle develop' command,the port number(default) is 9545.

 we can change network id(blockchain id) to what we want.

 ![image](https://github.com/hardgold/store_smart_contract/blob/master/image_for_readme/image2.png)

-then you can save workspace .
+then you can save workspace.

 ![image](https://github.com/hardgold/store_smart_contract/blob/master/image_for_readme/image3.png)

 3.truffle
 'cd test_example_store'
 'truffle console'

 ![image](https://github.com/hardgold/store_smart_contract/blob/master/image_for_readme/image4.png)

 'migrate --reset'  to reset(compile and migrate) all of contracts